Hollywood Africans: Background

-Jean-Michel Basquiat started as a street artist writing graffiti as SAMO, then became immersed in the Downtown art and music scene.
+Basquiat started as a street artist writing graffiti as SAMO, then became immersed in the Downtown art and music scene.
 He was in an experimental band called Gray, but he was also connected to the emerging Hip-Hop movement.

 Basquiat was friends with graffiti artists such as Fab 5 Freddy, Toxic and Ramellzee.
-In 1983, Basquiat produced the hip-hop single "Beat Bop" by Rammellzee and K-Rob, and he created the cover art.
+In 1983, Basquiat produced the hip-hop single "Beat Bop" by Rammellzee and K-Rob, the cover of which he created.

 Ramellzee and Toxic accompanied Basquiat to Venice, Los Angeles while he prepared for his March 1983 show, his second at the Gagosian Gallery in West Hollywood.
 While in Los Angeles, the trio called themselves "The Hollywood Africans" as social statement to counter the stereotypical portrayals of African Americans in Hollywood.

 During this trip, Basquiat painted Hollywood Africans, which recounts a day when he and his friends "had their pictures taken in a photo booth and looked at movie stars' footprints."

 Analysis

-Set to a golden yellow backdrop, at the center of Hollywood Africans is a self-portrait of Jean-Michel Basquiat and his friends artists Toxic and Rammellzee, who accompanied him to Los Angeles.
+Set to a golden yellow backdrop, at the center of Hollywood Africans is a self-portrait of Basquiat and his friends, artists Toxic and Rammellzee, who accompanied him to Los Angeles.
 To the upper right of the depiction of Basquiat are the numerals 12, 22, and 60, which is his birthdate (December 22, 1960).

 As he often did in his works, Basquiat crossed out some words and phrases.
 He explained that this was actually meant to direct attention to them, "I cross out words so you will see them more; the fact that they are obscured makes you want to read them."

 Across the canvas are phrases such as "HOLLYWOOD AFRICANS FROM THE NINETEEN FORTIES" and "WHAT IS BWANA?" which indicate Basquiat is questioning the depictions of African Americans in film during the Golden Age of Hollywood.
 Bwana is the Swahili word for master or boss.
 The date 1940, written at the top of the painting, may refer to the year actress Hattie McDaniel became the first African American to win an Oscar for playing "Mammy" in Gone With The Wind (1939).